-Announcement Welcome to Whitney Smith Pottery, creator of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
+Announcement Welcome to Whitney Smith Pottery, maker of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
 My ceramic ware is completely handmade in my California-based pottery studio, designed and crafted to bring exquisite, modern home accessories into your everyday life.

-Welcome to Whitney Smith Pottery, creator of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
+Welcome to Whitney Smith Pottery, maker of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
 My ceramic ware is completely handmade in my California-based pottery studio, designed and crafted to bring exquisite, modern home accessories into your everyday life.